MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/10-create-proposal-agent.md

-# Exercise 2, Task 3: Use Copilot Studio to build an RFP response Agent
+# Exercise 2, Task 3: Use Copilot Studio to build an RFP response agent
 ---
 While Fabrikam’s sales success with EcoSense 360 generated strong interest from hotels and resorts, it also created a new challenge.
 The Sales team is spending hours each week responding to early-stage RFPs that ask similar questions about integrations, energy savings, and product capabilities.
 To address this bottleneck, Fabrikam's VP of Sales tasked you with developing a Copilot agent that can automatically handle these initial inquiries.